 Thank you to our members and sponsors for your ongoing support of the Surrey Board of Trade, Surrey’s non-partisan, city-building business organization.

-In 2019, our national chamber of commerce recognized the Surrey Board of Trade as being in the top 3 in Canada for our government advocacy.
-I won the Community Builder of the Year Award, from the Surrey Now-Leader Media Group.
-We released the first Surrey Labour Market Study and Workforce Strategy, hosted high profile keynote speakers, elevated the Surrey International Trade Centre portfolio and continued being the destination for business support and business attraction.
+Our national chamber of commerce recognized the Surrey Board of Trade as being in the top 3 in Canada for our government advocacy.
 The Surrey Board of Trade speaks for the business community at public hearings and to the media.
 It is a recognized voice of business.
-Again, we received extensive media coverage from local and national media.
+Again, we continue to receive extensive media coverage from local and national media.

 The Surrey Board of Trade continues to be a vibrant, growing organization providing a forum for debate on critical issues.
 We continued to be an innovative public policy solution provider and a destination for networking for Surrey’s business community.
 In fact, 15% of our 6,000 member contacts are outside of Surrey.
 They join the Surrey Board of Trade because they want to know what is happening in Surrey, they want connections, they want government advocacy, and they want business support – locally and internationally.
 Our association with a network of Chambers of Commerce and Boards of Trade around the world – in this 500-year old global industry – gives us a uniquely credible voice.

 Our goal, always, is to ensure that the Surrey Board of Trade is at the center of business support.
 The events that we host align with these initiatives and that of the Advocacy Teams.
 We don’t just have a speaker event for the sake of having a speaker – every program that you see come through your emails aligns with the growth of this organization, through a certain theme that is promoted – such as Environment, International Trade, Tourism/Arts/Culture, Workforce, Social Policy, Innovation, Transportation, Industry, Finance and more.
 It is all to do with driving the economy of your business and your city.